currawong-project/libcw/notes.md

 ### TODO:

+- Log level should be settable for each proc from the network.

+- CRASH BUG: if the destination of an 'out:{}' connection (e.g. a connection to an earlier proc. in the exec. chain) is already connected the network parser crashes.
+This is easy to reprodue by having two procs with out:{} statements route to the same destionation variable.

 - In general any proc which generates a 'record' output should include all outputs in the record, and this should be the only out.
   If this rule is not followed - in most of these cases all non-record fields run the risk